National Drug And Alcohol Facts Week: Learn The Truth About Substance Use

 Takeaway

-National Drug and Alcohol Facts Week can be a helpful opportunity for you to sit down with your adolescent and have an honest conversation about the facts surrounding substance use.
-In addition, therapy could be a beneficial way to learn more about connecting with your teen and caring for your mental well-being.
+National Drug and Alcohol Facts Week is a health observance that can provide an opportunity to sit down with your adolescent and have an honest conversation about the facts surrounding drug use and addiction.
+In addition, community partners and local organizations could be a beneficial way to learn more about connecting with your teen and caring for your mental well-being in person and via social media.
+A therapist can also offer supportive services online.

 Learn how to cope with challenging events